NunoSempere/time-to-botec/squiggle.c/squiggle_c/README.md

 Overall, I'd describe the error handling capabilities of this library as pretty rudimentary.
 For example, this program might fail in surprising ways if you ask for a lognormal with negative standard deviation, because I haven't added error checking for that case yet.

+## Extra: confidence intervals

+// to do

+## Extra paralellism

+// to do

 ## Related projects